 It’s just one of those dishes that I’m picky about I guess.
 It’s easy to tell if it was made using a bottled sauce, or a homemade sauce; there’s a huge difference in taste!

-How to make Baked Sweet and Sour Chicken:
+How to make baked Sweet and Sour Chicken:

-In a small bowl, beat the eggs.
-In a large skillet, heat the oil.
-Dip the chicken pieces in the eggs and place them carefully in the hot skillet.
+2. Dip in eggs: In a small bowl, beat the eggs.
+Dip the chicken pieces in the eggs and place them carefully in a hot skillet.
 Once they are golden brown on the outside (but still raw inside), place them on a large baking sheet.

-In the meantime, add bell peppers and onion to the skillet and cook them for a few minutes.
-Add the pineapple.
-In a small bowl, mix all the the sauce ingredients for the sweet and sour sauce.
+5. Add sauce: In a small bowl, mix all the the sauce ingredients for the sweet and sour sauce.
 Pour the sauce over the veggies and cook until the sauce is thickened.

 How to make Sweet and Sour Sauce: